Seven Species: Dates

-Talmudic Interpretation
+As a reference for measurements

 The size of various measurements are tied to the specific amounts and sizes of Halachic objects.
-For example, the minimum width of Tefillin straps is known by Law given to Moses at Sinai to be the size of a grain of barley.
+For example, the minimum width of Tefillin straps is known by law given to Moses at Sinai to be the size of a grain of barley.
 Alike, other fruits are used for measuring.
 Talmud scholars use the verse of Seven Species as a hint for all the measures using fruit sizes.

 Modern significance

 The seven species are traditionally eaten on Tu Bishvat, the Jewish "New Year for Trees"; on Sukkot, the "Festival of Booths"; and on Shavuot, the "Festival of Weeks".
 In halakha (Jewish law), they are considered more important than other fruits, and a special berakhah (blessing) is recited after eating them.
 Additionally, the blessing prior to eating them precedes those of other food items, except for bread.

 The seven species are all important ingredients in Israeli cuisine today.